samnart1/tolerant/README.md

 ## Master's Thesis Implementation

-A comprehensive experimental framework for evaluating fault-tolerance patterns in microservice architectures, examining the trade-offs between resilience and performance across different communication protocols and resilience patterns.
+A comprehensive experimental framework for evaluating fault-tolerance patterns in microservice architectures, examining the trade-offs between resilience and performance across different communication protocols and resilience strategies.